datopian/ckan-cloud-helm/README.md

-# CKAN Cloud Helm Chart
+# CKAN Cloud Helm Charts

-Helm chart which deploys a single CKAN instance and related infrastructure as part of a multi-tenant cluster.
+Helm charts to support the CKAN Cloud CKAN instances and other related infrastructure.

 Supported Kubernetes providers: